Wholehearted Life in Jesus

 What is Wholehearted Life in Jesus?

-Wholehearted life in Jesus is the lifelong process of my thoughts, emotions, desires, and choices uniting to find that my deepest longings and greatest hopes are satisfied in Jesus alone.
+Wholehearted life in Jesus is the lifelong process of our thoughts, emotions, desires, and choices uniting through the cross to find our deepest longings and greatest hopes satisfied in Jesus alone (Psalm 86:11).
+This kind of life is expressed through the following four characteristics:

 As God makes Himself known to us through the written and Living Word, we are continually transformed by replacing the lies we believe with the truth He reveals.

-As our inner being is made whole through faith in Jesus, we can begin to move toward wholeness in how we relate to God, others, and ourselves.
+As our inner being is made whole through faith in Jesus, and through the continual integration of thoughts, emotions, desires and choices, we begin to relate to God, others and ourselves with our whole hearts, leading to health in relationships

-As we become aware of our deepest desires and offer them to Jesus, we discover that what we long for most deeply is most fully satisfied in Him.
+As we turn from the things of this world and turn to Jesus to satisfy our desires, we discover that what we long for most deeply is most fully satisfied in Him.

 As God speaks to us, we hear and we act – living out what we believe through immediate and tangible steps of obedience.